-You and are requested to attend a reintegration interview with myself at 9am on
+You and are requested to attend a reintegration interview with myself at 9am on .
 If that is not convenient, please contact the school to arrange a suitable alternative date and time.
 The purpose of the reintegration interview is to discuss how best return to school can be managed.
-Failure to attend a reintegration interview will be a factor taken into account by a magistrates' court if, on future application, they consider whether to impose a parenting order on you.
+Failure to attend a reintegration interview will be a factor taken into account by a magistrates' court if, on future application, they consider impose to parenting order on you.